Feminism of Madonna: Madonna on women's roles / stereotypes

-Discussions
+Discussions and concerns

-Two scholars explained that in areas such as women's roles or motherhood, Madonna "critiques and challenges widespread beliefs while at the same time reinforcing some of them".
 Sickels described "her portrayal of women is complex and often contradictory".
-Lorraine Gamman, Margaret Marshment along with other cultural studies analysts, examined Madonna as the epitome of the contractions concerning femininity presented in the media.
-In this vein, music critic Dave Marsh stated in New Book of Rock Lists (1994), "more than any other artist, Madonna deconstructed the roles that women play, not only in music but in all of popular culture".
+Two scholars explored how Madonna "critiques and challenges widespread beliefs while at the same time reinforcing some of them".
+In the 1990s, commentators such as Lorraine Gamman and Margaret Marshment along with other cultural studies analysts, examined her as "the epitome of the contractions concerning femininity" presented in the media.
 During this decade, professor Suzanna Danuta Walters considered the figure of Madonna "emblematic" of the "confused way women are represented in popular culture".
-After she became a mother in 1996, she reignited discussions about motherhood.
-Associate professor Diane Pecknold in American Icons (2006) explained she "became a highly contested symbol of motherhood".